nim-lang/Nim/doc/manual_experimental.rst

 section of code that uses a view variable.
 No fixpoint iterations are performed, the complexity of the analysis is O(N) where N is the number of nodes of the AST.

-The first pass over the AST computes the lifetime or each local variable based on a notion of an "abstract time", in the implementation it's a simple integer that is incremented for every visited node.
+The first pass over the AST computes the lifetime of each local variable based on a notion of an "abstract time", in the implementation it's a simple integer that is incremented for every visited node.